udacity/ipnd-webcasts/Stage_2/2015-09-22-Problem-Solving-Session-Luke-and-Anthony/README.md

 This happens in the case where there are spaces inside of the target string, but there is no space inside of the separators string.
 This is a problem for the whole method Anthony's been using to solve the problem!

-Anthony realizes this quickly, and desides to start the problem over.
-After a little bit of tinkering, he realizes that the easiest way to approach the problem may be to go through the target string character by character, instead of foing through each separator one at a time:
+Anthony realizes this quickly, and decides to start the problem over.
+After a little bit of tinkering, he realizes that the easiest way to approach the problem may be to go through the target string character by character, instead of going through each separator one at a time:

 ```python
 def split_string(target, separators):